 “FY2020 has been a tale of two halves.
-In the first part of the year, we were serving our clients, people, and communities as normal, then the COVID-19 pandemic struck, bringing with it a level of global disruption we’ve rarely seen in our 175-year history,” said Punit Renjen, Deloitte Global CEO.
+In the first part of the year, we were serving our clients, people, and communities as normal, then the COVID-19 pandemic struck, bringing with it a level of global disruption we’ve rarely seen in our 175-year history,” said Punit Renjen, Deloitte Global CEO Emeritus.
 “Our number one priority has remained the health and safety of our people.
-From the beginning, we adopted a ‘people-first’ approach recognizing that we all needed flexibility and support to adjust to the new normal.
+From the beginning, we adopted a ‘people-first’ approach recognising that we all needed flexibility and support to adjust to the new normal.
 Amidst a tragedy that has affected millions, we continue to focus on our professionals’ mental and physical wellbeing as well as addressing the pandemic’s profound impact on our clients and communities.”

 Deloitte’s actions have been guided by our resilient leadership framework – Respond, Recover, and Thrive.
 Looking ahead to FY2021, Deloitte’s commitment to building a better future means preparing clients to navigate further disruption while we contribute to a society that is more sustainable and equitable for all.

 Respond: As the pandemic spread worldwide precipitating a global lockdown, Deloitte prioritised safety and business continuity, while supporting communities in need

 Supporting employees and clients